 You may provide a basking spot with temperatures of 80 to 82 F, especially during the breeding season.
 A good heat lamp to consider is the Fluker’s Ceramic Heat Emitter.
 Similarly, you can use a heat map such as the Fluker’s Heat Mat.

-A thermostat such as the BoHoFarm Digital Heat Mat Thermostat must be used to regulate the temperature.
-For other options check out our review to see what the best reptile thermostat for you would be.
+A thermostat must be used to regulate the temperature.
+For options check out our review to see what the current best reptile thermostat for you would be.

 While providing the right temperature range is straightforward since most rooms are within the required temperature range, providing the right humidity level can be tricky.
 This is because the species require humidity – 60 to 80 percent.

-It is important to use a digital hygrometer such as the Habor Digital Hygrometer & Thermometer to regularly check the humidity level of the enclosure.
+It is important to use a digital hygrometer to regularly check the humidity level of the enclosure.
 If the humidity level falls below 50 percent, place a cool air humidifier in the room, or lightly mist the enclosure nightly.
 You can also do this to maintain a humidity level of 60 percent.

 Gargoyle geckos don’t need additional lighting as far the lighting in the room follows a day-night cycle.
 Similarly, if the room and the terrarium receives natural sunlight, additional lighting isn’t required.
 Make sure the terrarium doesn’t receive direct sunlight as this can overheat the terrarium.